-You must be a junior pursuing a bachelor’s degree on a full-time basis; have a B average and be in the upper fourth of your class; be a U.S. citizen or a U.S. national; have selected a major that will permit admission to a graduate program leading to a career in government or public service at the federal, state, or municipal level; and have demonstrated an interest in such a career.
+You must be a junior pursuing a bachelor’s degree on a full-time basis and intending to graduate between December and August of next academic year; perform academically in the upper fourth of your class; be a U.S. citizen or a U.S. national; have selected a major that will permit admission to a graduate program leading to a career in government or public service at the federal, state, or municipal level; and have demonstrated an interest in such a career.

 Please note that external scholarship agencies will consider all of your credit-bearing coursework from any college or institution as part of the review process (including CSU, community colleges, private colleges or other UC campuses/Extension programs, and including units earned while in high school).
 Grades from other colleges will be included in calculation of your overall GPA for eligibility purposes.
 UCI can nominate 3 additional transfer students, defined as those who spent the first 2 years at a community or junior college.
 Transfer students with extensive public service or governmental participation are encouraged to apply.

-Your faculty can submit their recommendations by email, campus mail (Zot code 5695), or drop them off in person at our office (193 ASL, in the Writing Center).
+Recommenders should provide signed letters on letterhead directly to SOP by email at firstname.lastname@example.org, campus mail (Zot code 5695), or drop them off in person at our office (193 Science Library, in the Writing Center).
 Please remind them to include their signatures on their letters.
-Your application materials do not have to be submitted as hard copies, electronic copies will be sufficient.
+Letters will be due on November 26, 2019 for consideration in the campus endorsement (nomination) process.

 According to the Executive Director of the Truman Foundation, applicants selected for interview “show a long history of involvement in what the program seeks to reward (public service and government activities), have exerted leadership, have fine academic achievements, reveal some unique and interesting (preferably memorable) aspects about themselves and their experiences, provide a graduate school proposal that makes sense, prepare a carefully thought out and well-researched public policy analysis,” write well, and have strong letters of reference.
 The Director’s detailed description of the qualities that distinguish successful applications and interviews are available in the SOP office.

-Many winners major in economics, political science, or history.
+Many winners major in economics, political science, or history, and law or public policy are common fields of intended graduate study.
 However, students in a wide range of majors may be strong candidates because a wide variety of disciplines prepare students for careers in public service.
 Students majoring in such fields as chemistry, engineering, environmental studies, foreign languages, mathematics, and computer sciences (among others) are encouraged to apply.